Antyos/ppt-section-timeline/README.md

 > `SectionTimeline.ppam`, PowerPoint will not be able to load it.

 To stop the functionality, the add-in can be disabled or removed at any time.

+## Developer Notes

+- The VBA source code is inside `SectionTimeline.pptm`.
+- For easier git diffs, the VBA code is auto-exported to `src.vba/` using `dump_vba.py` before commits via a pre-commit hook.
+- Install pre-commit hooks with `pre-commit install`.